danvik/emacs.d/README.md

 Stats on commands used [keyfreq](https://github.com/dacap/keyfreq).

-With [hydra](https://github.com/abo-abo/hydra) it easy to bind shortcuts to just one prefix key.
+With [hydra](https://github.com/abo-abo/hydra) it is easy to bind shortcuts to just one prefix key.

 [undo-tree](http://www.dr-qubit.org/tags/computing-code-emacs.html) makes it easy to undo and redo.